برجاء الإنتظار ...

 The vaccine works by causing the body to produce its own protection (antibodies) against the bacteria and viruses that cause these different infections:

-• Diphtheria is an infectious disease that usually first affects the throat.
-In the throat, the infection causes pain and swelling which can lead to suffocation.
-The bacteria that cause the disease also make a toxin (poison) that can damage the heart, kidneys and nerves.
+· Diphtheria is an infectious disease that usually first affects the throat.
+In the throat, the infection causes pain and swelling that can lead to suffocation.
+The bacterium that causes the disease also makes a toxin (poison) that can damage the heart, kidneys, and nerves.

-• Tetanus (often called lock jaw) is usually caused by the tetanus bacteria entering a deep wound.
-The bacteria make a toxin (poison) that causes spasms of the muscles, leading to inability to breathe and the possibility of suffocation.
+· Tetanus (often called lock jaw) is usually caused by the tetanus bacterium entering a deep wound.
+The bacterium makes a toxin (poison) that causes spasms of the muscles leading to inability to breathe and the possibility of suffocation.

-• Haemophilus influenzae type b infections (often just called Hib) are serious bacterial infections and can cause meningitis (inflammation of the outer covering of the brain), which can lead to brain damage, deafness, epilepsy, or partial blindness.
-Infection can also cause inflammation and swelling of the throat, leading to difficulties in swallowing and breathing, and infection can affect other parts of the body such as the blood, lungs, skin, bones, and joints.
+· Haemophilus influenzae type b infections (often just called Hib) are serious bacterial infections and can cause meningitis (inflammation of the outer covering of the brain), which can lead to brain damage, deafness, epilepsy, or partial blindness.
+Infection can also cause inflammation and swelling of the throat leading to difficulties in swallowing and breathing.
+The infection can affect other parts of the body such as the blood, lungs, skin, bones, and joints.

 Important information about the protection provided